-Week 34: Story of an Innovation Lesson overview: Purpose: Students tell the story of an innovation that they create.
+Week 34: Story of an Innovation

+Lesson overview: Purpose: Students tell the story of an innovation that they create.
 Lesson: Recap the last lesson and have students log in to the CS First website using their student accounts.
 Students watch videos and create a "Your Innovation Story" project in Scratch for CS First.
 Check in with students as they watch the videos and complete their projects.
 Video 2: Look for signs that students haven't selected an innovation (e.g., scribbling in the paint editor, dragging out many unconnected blocks, etc.).
 Students choose add-ons to enhance their project.
 When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey.
 Your students' projects are automatically shared with your teacher account.
 Encourage students to also show their projects to a neighbor/classmate.
 Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
 Question 1: What was your favorite program that you made in this class and why?
-Question 2: What was the most surprising thing that you were able to do?
-Question 3: What was the most important thing that you learned about computer science?
+Question 3: What was the most surprising thing that you learned about computer science?
 Question 4: What do computer scientists do?
 Question 5: Does anyone have any questions for me about what we've worked on in this class or about computer science in general?
 Lesson links/resources: Your Innovation Story Starter Project Your Innovation Story Example Project If you get stuck, review the Your Innovation Story Solution Sheet.
 CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 min ■ Introduction (Survey) 10 min
+Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Your Story of Innovation Videos/Activity 30-40 min Wrap Up 10 min

-Your Story of Innovation Videos/Activity 30-40 min Wrap Up 10 min Materials needed: Teacher: Subject integrated: ELA Other standards addressed: W.3.2 -Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
+Materials needed: Teacher: • Computer • Projector/smartboard with sound • CS First account • Storytelling Lesson Plan-CS First • Your Innovation Story Starter Project • Your Innovation Story Example Project • If you get stuck, review the Your Innovation Story Solution Sheet .
+Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: W.3.2 -Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
 Vocabulary: Innovation: A new method, idea, or product Notes: